Why did Renfrew Power Generation construct a new waterpower generation station and redevelop other facilities?

 How is Renfrew Power Generation Inc. (RPG) paying for the construction of the new Thomas Low Generating Station and the redevelopment of its facilities?

-RPG is paying for its new generating station, and upper dam and canal redevelopment using revenues from a long-term contract with the Independent Electricity System Operator—long-term contacts with stable pricing are part of Ontario’s strategy to stimulate investments in renewable energy, and end coal-fired generation and its harmful health and environmental effects.
+RPG is paying for its new generating station, and upper dam and canal redevelopment using revenues from a long-term contract with the Independent Electricity System Operator—long-term contracts with stable pricing are part of Ontario’s strategy to stimulate investments in renewable energy, and end coal-fired generation and its harmful health and environmental effects.
 Ontario is coal-free: the first jurisdiction of its kind to do so in North America!

 The long-term contract will be used to repay RPG’s $24.7 million loan with TD Bank.
 RPG’s bylaws require the Corporation of the Town of Renfrew to act as guarantor of the loan RPG secured to finance the project.
 The term of the loan is 20 years.